 Food with high water content is perfect for helping pregnant women stay hydrated.
 Dehydration during pregnancy can be dangerous for your baby and yourself.
 It can affect the fluid in your amniotic sac, the placenta, and the body’s ability to rid itself of waste.
 Drinking water and these foods can help keep you hydrated.

 9. Melons (Cantaloupe, Watermelon)

 FOODS WITH FIBER

 Fiber helps with pushing everything along and can prevent constipation which affects approximately half of all pregnant women.
-According to The American Pregnancy Association not all constipation is due to low fiber as iron supplements, hormones, stress and lack of exercise can cause contribute to constipation.
+According to The American Pregnancy Association, not all constipation is due to low fiber; iron supplements, hormones, stress and lack of exercise can contribute to constipation.
 If you know you have a low fiber intake, consider the foods listed below.

 1. Black beans

 FOODS WITH POTASSIUM